How to Create View in PostgreSQL

 Consider you have a table called ‘customers’ with columns ‘first_name’, ‘last_name’, ‘country’, ‘account_status’, and ‘purchase_history’.

-Now you want to create the view named ‘customer_status’ that shows the account status of the customers who belong to the country USA.
-So use the below query.
+Now, you want to create a view named ‘customer_status’ that shows the account status of customers in the USA.
+So use the query below.

 CREATE VIEW customer_status AS